SheehanMaitra/Sudoku-Solver/README.md

-Uses Backtracking algorithm to solve any sudoku board Provides a visual representation
+Uses Backtracking algorithm to solve any sudoku board and provides a visual representation